specklesystems/speckle-automate-github-action/README.md

 Your Speckle Token must have write permissions for the Speckle Function with this ID, otherwise the publish will fail.

+#### `speckle_function_input_schema_file_path`

+*Optional.* The path to the JSON Schema file that describes the input schema for this version of the Speckle Function.
+This file is used to define the input form that will be presented to users when they compose an Automation based on this Function.
+If not provided, no input form will be presented to users.

+#### `speckle_function_command`

+The command to run when this version of the Speckle Function is invoked.
+This command must be a valid command for the Docker image that contains the Speckle Function.
+This command must be a single string.

 #### `speckle_function_release_tag`

 The release tag for this version of the Speckle Function.
 This is intended to provide a more human understandable name for this version, and we recommend using the Git SHA of the commit used to generate this function version.
 The name must conform to the following: